VinayMandhaan/OraanBackend/README.md

 # OraanBackend

+# Token Based Authentication
+Token based authentication is implemented.
+The Code is pushed into new branch Alpha.
+User does not have to provide userId anymore, User when logging in will recieve a token.
+User will use that token to create installments and get savings.

+# Token Usage
+use 'x-auth-token' in Headers and pass the token in the value.

 You can download the project by cloning the Git Repository.

 After Cloning the repo, run the following commands.